4 First Steps With Your Data

 }

 For the ‘outer’ dictionary, the keys are column names, and the values are ‘inner’ dictionaries describing what needs to be done with that column.
-For the inner dictionaries, the keys are the old levels (i.e. what’s in the column now) and the values are the corresponding new levels (i.e. what they should be replace with).
+For the inner dictionaries, the keys are the old levels (i.e. what’s in the column now) and the values are the corresponding new levels (i.e. what they should be replaced with).

 Now pass that into replace():